Main page

 Halloween Patrol

 October 30th and 31st, a volunteer patrol works in cooperation with the police departments of the City of Plymouth, the Township of Plymouth, and Northville Township to monitor schools, parks, and other public places.
-Two-way radio communcations,using the club's 220 MHz repeater and 2 meter simplex, allows the volunteers to check 308 locations and to keep in touch with each of the respective police departments.
-Contact Chuck at Emermgnt@aol.com he is looking for people to help with this event.
+Two-way radio communcations, using 2 meter simplex, allows the volunteers to check 308 locations and to keep in touch with each of the respective police departments.
+If you are interested in helping with this event, contact Chuck - KB8WHQ.

 Training Classes